- BAT BUG MYTHS

 Hosts, the people being bitten during the night, may or not have adverse reactions to the bite.
 The bite itself is not really a bite; it is more of a puncture.
 The bat bug is armed with a needle like tube which bends in a couple of places.
 This tube is pushed into the hosts skin and blood is extracted.
 During this process some saliva from the bat bug will pass into the host.
 The bat bug will grab the hosts skin using it front legs for leverage.
 All of these factors could lead to some sensation on the hosts skin.

 Clearly the most common way people find out they have a problem is because the bite is leaving a mark or some other skin discomfort leading to further investigation.
 However, it is estimated that as many as 50% of people who are bit have no reaction so it would reason to say that many infestations of bat bugs are able to exist for many months if not years before someone learns of their presence.
 People who have reactions are generally reacting to the insects saliva.
 Such reactions include an itching sensation, a burning feeling, swelling, red marks much like a flea bite and described most commonly as a welt.

-If you are having skin conditions which are similar, you cannot conclude that you have an active bat bug infestation.
-One thing you can do though is treat your skin with BITE OINTMENT.
-This soothing material takes the itch away, relieves burning and swelling and seems to help the skin to heal.
+If you are having skin conditions where you have non stop itching sensations, don’t conclude you have an active bat bug infestation.
+But one thing you can do though is treat your skin with BITE OINTMENT.
+These swabs can help by taking away the itch.

 However, as hard as it might be to imagine, not only do many people not have any reaction to the bite at all but there are people who have the ability to build an immunity quite quickly to the bite.
 This trait regarding bat bugs makes diagnosing the problem difficult.
 Clearly a lack of reaction or no reaction at all could mean host and bat bug could coexist for long periods of time without any indication of the infestation.
 This means that that people who don’t have any reaction to bites are more likely to have active infestations which go longer without being identified.